maciejgz/microservice-search/README.md

 Case study of the search problem in the microservice environment when data is stored in two different microservices.

+## Steps to be done on the infrastructure level
+- [x] Create Spring Boot microservice project with Spring Cloud Gateway
+- [x] Dockerize projects
+- [x] Run projects locally
+- [x] Run projects in Docker Compose
+- [x] Run all projects in Kubernetes
+- [ ] Run all the 3rd party services in K8S
+- [ ] Add distributed tracing with Sleuth and Zipkin
+- [x] Enable scaling of the services with load balancing over API Gateway
+- [ ] Run Spring Boot Admin in local environment
+- [ ] Enable K8S ingress to make app available over the internet
+- [ ] Deploy all the services to the cloud
+- [ ] Implement all the approach related functionalities and components in K8S/Docker/Local environment

 ## Modules

 ### ms-api-gateway
-API gateway - ports 8080-8082.
+API gateway - port 8080

 #### Technologies and libraries used
 - Spring cloud gateway - API gateway
 - Resilience4j - circuit breaker
 - Wiremock - API mocking for tests

+### ms-admin
+ADMIN App - port 8081

+#### Technologies and libraries used
+- Spring boot admin - monitoring of the services

 ### ms-stock-service
-Stock service connected to PostgreSQL database - stock. <br />
+Stock service connected to PostgreSQL database - `stock`. <br />
-Works on port range: 8091-8093
+Works on ports: 8091-8093

 ### ms-cms-service
-Stock service connected to PostgreSQL database - cms. <br />
+Stock service connected to PostgreSQL database - `cms`. <br />
-Works on port range: 8100-8102
+Works on ports: 8100-8102

 The main goal of this project is to find the best solution for the search functionality in the distributed system when data to be searched or sorted is located in different services.